-Changes to pensions that came into effect in April 2015 mean that people can access their pension money when they reach the age of 55.
+Changes to pensions that came into effect in April 2015 mean that people can access to their pension money when they reach the age of 55.
 Criminals have been quick to seize the opportunity to take advantage of these changes and new scams are already being reported.
 One such scam is a 'pension liberation scam', which claims to be able to release money from your pension fund before you turn 55, enabling you to invest it elsewhere.
-In reality though, taking your money out early could incur tax of up to 55%, plus charges to the company that does it, plus potentially all of your investment.
-Another type of scam is a free pension review, where criminals contact you and offer to transfer your pension fund into a high risk investment.
+In reality though, taking money out of your pension early could incur tax of up to 55%, plus charges to the company that does it for you.
+Another type of scam is a free pension review, where criminals will contact you and offer a review, looking to transfer your pension fund into a high risk investment.

 Louise Baxter, NTS Scams Team, said: "The chance to increase your pension fund with a high-reward investment might be an attractive proposition, but I would urge anyone who has been contacted by email, phone, text or mail with an offer that sounds too good to be true to be wary of a potential scam.
-We don't want to see anyone parted with their life's savings, so if you believe you are being targeted by scammers speak to a friend, neighbour or an adviser you trust for informal advice, check the credentials of the company with the Financial Conduct Authority or report them to Action Fraud on 0300 123 2040."
+We don't want to see anyone parted with their life's savings, so if you are being targeted with an offer that sounds too good to be true, speak to a friend, neighbour or an adviser you trust for informal advice, check the credentials of the company with the Financial Conduct Authority or report them to Action Fraud on 0300 123 2040."

-&lt;sup>5 According to a DWP survey of benefit and tax credit recipients
+5 According to a DWP survey of benefit and tax credit recipients

-&lt;sup>6 According to surveys from Citizens Advice
+6 According to surveys from Citizens Advice